 |Dinner||Spaghetti with meatballs or sausage, canned tomato or alfredo sauce, butter, and spoonfuls of Parmesan cheese; Chinese takeout dishes such as sweet-and-sour chicken, fried rice, and chow mein||Air-fried chicken breasts with roasted vegetables such as broccoli and Brussels sprouts; taco casserole; spaghetti squash with turkey meatballs, olive oil, and garlic|

 |Snacks||Crackers and chips; sweetened yogurt with add-ins like crushed cookies||Protein bar, apples with almond butter, hard-boiled eggs|

-J: I started to pay more attention to the kinds of groceries we bought when Emily first joined the program—we'd use the WW App barcode scanner while we shopped.
-But I still had a few habits that weren’t ideal: I guzzled up to eight cans of soda every day and ate two hoagie sandwiches for lunch.
-When began following the program, I cut back on drinking regular soda and started to rely on the ZeroPoint™ foods to stay full.
-So if I’m hungry for a snack, I’ll grab an apple, banana, or pepper strips instead of eating a bag of potato chips.
+J: I started to pay more attention to the kinds of groceries we bought—we'd use the WW App barcode scanner as we shopped.
+I was hanging on to a few habits that weren’t ideal, guzzling as many as eight cans of soda every day and eating two hoagie sandwiches for lunch.
+Soon after joining the program, I cut back on drinking regular soda and started to rely on ZeroPoint™ foods to stay full.
+Now, when I’m hungry for a snack, I’ll grab an apple, a banana, or some pepper strips instead of eating a bag of potato chips.